|16E.01||OFFICE OF ENTERPRISE TECHNOLOGY.|

 (6) establish and enforce standards and ensure acquisition of hardware and software necessary to protect data and systems in state agency networks connected to the Internet.

 A state agency may not undertake an information and telecommunications technology project until it has been evaluated according to the procedures developed under subdivision 4.
 The chief information officer shall give written approval of the proposed project.
-When notified by the chief information officer that a project has not been approved, the commissioner of management and budget shall cancel the unencumbered balance of any appropriation allotted for the project.
+When notified by the chief information officer that a project has not been approved, the commissioner of finance shall cancel the unencumbered balance of any appropriation allotted for the project.

 The chief information officer shall establish and, as necessary, update and modify procedures to evaluate information and communications projects proposed by state agencies.
-The evaluation procedure must assess the necessity, design and plan for development, ability to meet user requirements, accessibility, feasibility, and flexibility of the proposed data processing device or system, its relationship to other state data processing devices or systems, and its costs and benefits when considered by itself and when compared with other options.
+The evaluation procedure must assess the necessity, design and plan for development, ability to meet user requirements, feasibility, and flexibility of the proposed data processing device or system, its relationship to other state data processing devices or systems, and its costs and benefits when considered by itself and when compared with other options.

 The chief information officer shall submit to the legislature, at the same time as the governor's budget required by section 16A.11, a concise narrative explanation of any information and communication technology project that involves collaboration between state agencies and an explanation of how the budget requests of the several agencies collaborating on the project relate to each other.